Our work

 • The realization of the second borehole installation is completed.

-• 4 water dams for animals have been digged.
+• 4 water dams for animals have been dug.

-• The realization of the third borehole and community garden has started.
+• The realization of the third borehole and second community food garden has started.

 • Workshops organic farming for 50 Maasai women.